imranhsayed/graphql-react-app/README.md

 ## Instructions

-Please follow the README for individual repositories
+Please follow the README for individual repositories.

 ## Common Commands